011000100110111101101111/Nexus/docs/collections/_posts/2024-02-16-k8s_longhorn_deployment.md

 title: Kubernetes Longhorn Deployment Guide
 date: 2024-02-16
 summary: Covers deploying and setting up longhorn via helm or manually
-categories: storage kubernetes longhorn
+categories: orchestration kubernetes
 ---

+**Guide results**

-This guide will cover deploying longhorn across all your nodes in the cluster, pooling their storage and allowing them to be accessible via a PVC.
+- This guide will cover deploying longhorn across all your nodes in the cluster, pooling their storage and allowing them to be accessible via a PVC.
 We can also set longhorn as the default storageclass, making helm installations extremely easy.

+**Prerequisites / Important Information**

-Sidenote: Longhorn is a great solution when running a baremetal Kubernetes cluster and you want to have local storage available for all the nodes and useable by statefulsets (databases).
+- Sidenote: Longhorn is a great solution when running a baremetal Kubernetes cluster and you want to have local storage available for all the nodes and useable by statefulsets (databases).
 However, it is not necessarily needed if you already have a NFS solution or some other provided csi, especially when in a cloud environment where you have access to more integrated storage solutions.

-Open Ports

-- If wanting to use UI dashboard requires ingress via port 80

-Included Files

-- longhorn-ingress.yml
-  - This is for the longhorn dashboard.
+- The included file longhorn-ingress.yml is for the longhorn dashboard.
 The ingress is set up to use cert-manager via a clusterissuer.

-Known Requirements

 - Base VMS/Machines MUST have enough space or you will run into disk pressure errors.
 I found 30GB free+ worked.
+- If wanting to use UI dashboard requires ingress via port 80

 ### Installing via Helm